codex-storage/codex-spec/specs/marketplace.md

 ```

-Notes about some of the parameters:
+Notes about some parameters:

 `cid`

 An identifier used to locate the Manifest representing the dataset.
 - MUST be a [CIDv1](https://github.com/multiformats/cid#cidv1) with sha-256 based [multihash](https://github.com/multiformats/multihash).
-- Data it represents SHOULD be discoverable in the network, otherwise Request will get cancelled.
+- Data it represents SHOULD be discoverable in the network, otherwise the Request will get canceled.

 `reward`

-- It is an REQUIRED amount to be included in the transaction for a storage request.
-- It SHOULD be an amount of tokens offered per slot per second.
+- It MUST be an amount of tokens offered per slot per second.
-- The Client address MUST have [approval](https://docs.openzeppelin.com/contracts/2.x/api/token/erc20#IERC20-approve-address-uint256-) for transfer of at least the same amount on the ERC20 based token, that the network utilizes.
+- The Ethereum address that submits the `requestStorage()` transaction MUST have [approval](https://docs.openzeppelin.com/contracts/2.x/api/token/erc20#IERC20-approve-address-uint256-) for transfer of at least the same amount on the ERC20 based token, that the network uses.

 `collateral`

-- Amount of tokens that the storage providers MUST submit when they fill slots.
+- Amount of tokens that the storage providers submit when they fill slots.
 - Collateral is then slashed or forfeited if the storage providers fail to provide the service requested by the Request (more information bellow).

 `proofProbability`

 Determines the inverse probability that a proof is required in a period: $\frac{1}{proofProbability}$

-- Storage providers are REQUIRED to provide proofs of storage to the marketplace smart contract when they are prompted to by the smart contract.
+- Storage providers are required to provide proofs of storage to the marketplace smart contract when they are prompted to by the smart contract.
 - The frequency is non-deterministic in order to prevent from pre-calculation attacks, but it is affected by this parameter.

 `expiry`

-- Parameter is specified as duration in seconds, hence the final deadline timestamp is calculated at the moment when the transaction is mined.
+- The parameter is specified as duration in seconds, hence the final deadline timestamp is calculated at the moment when the transaction is mined.

 `nonce`